vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-cloud-gateway/scg-gs.md

 }
 ```

 Take note of the `myRoutes` method.
 This code will create a route that will take any `GET` request, add a header named `Hello` and a value of `World`, then forward your request to http://httpbin.org.

-So if our originial request is:
+#### Run Your Gateway

+We can run this as a normal Spring application:

+`./mvnw spring-boot:run`

+Once running, we can send a request to our application to ensure it's running at [http://localhost:8080/get](http://localhost:8080/get).
+Let's say our request looks like the following:

 ```
 > GET /get HTTP/1.1